 Take some time to clear the clutter and get rid of things you don’t need or want.
 This can also be a good opportunity to donate items, and some organizations will come right to your door to pick up your items.

 Your kitchen can be a great place to start.
-Get some tips for spring-cleaning your kitchen here.
+Get some tips for cleaning your kitchen here.

 You might think about everything from a weekend trip you want to take to where your next home will be.
 Plan out what you really want to do, and dream big.
 When you’re feeling down, think about your upcoming plans and take steps toward them to help lift your attitude.

-No matter how you choose to spend your time during the COVID-19 pandemic, we hope you’ll find plenty to do to keep busy and remain positive until we return to a more normal life.
+No matter how you choose to spend your time, we hope you’ll find plenty to do to keep busy, stay engaged, and remain connected to others.

 Keeping your own health and wellness, and that of people around you, in tip-top shape should be your first priority.
 Did you know there’s more to health than just staying in shape?
 At Otterbein, we highlight nine areas of wellness, including:

-Learn more and get more ideas for enhancing your wellness in our free guide: “Complete Wellness: Your Guide to a More Fulfilling Life.”
+Learn more and get additional ideas for enhancing your wellness in our free guide: “Complete Wellness: Your Guide to a More Fulfilling Life.”